-A ‘Miracle’ Delivery: 10-year-old helps deliver baby sister
+A ‘Miracle’ delivery: 10-year-old helps deliver baby sister

-Moore lived up to her name and helped her mom deliver her baby sister, Jayla, with the help of a 911 dispatcher.
+Miracle lived up to her name and helped her mom, Viola Fair, deliver her baby sister, Jayla, with the help of a 911 dispatcher.

 “She did awesome,” said Scott Stranghoener.
 “Couldn’t ask for anything better.”

-Stranghoener was on the phone with Moore for 10 and a half minutes, walking her through the delivery on Oct.
+Stranghoener was on the phone with Miracle for 10 1/2 minutes, walking her through the delivery on Oct.
 22.

-Moore’s mom, Viola Fair, went into labor at their Jennings home.
-There was not enough time to get to the hospital, so Moore dialed 911 and walked her mom through the delivery of her baby sister.
+Miracle’s mom went into labor at their Jennings, Missouri, home.
+There was not enough time to get to the hospital, so Miracle dialed 911 and walked her mom through the delivery of her baby sister.

-Moore was awarded a certificate from county dispatch on Wednesday for her bravery and courage during the delivery.
+Miracle was awarded a certificate from county dispatch Wednesday for her bravery and courage during the delivery.
 She said her favorite part of the delivery was being the first person to see Jayla.

-Stranghoener called Moore calm and collected during the phone call.
+Stranghoener said Miracle was calm and collected during the phone call.
 At one point, she could be heard telling her mom to lie down with a firm tone, maybe the only time she will ever boss around her mom.

 “Miracle said if you don’t want to lay down, I can help you lay down,” Fair said.
 “I really appreciate that, but I couldn’t get down there until it was time to deliver the baby.”

-The experience has given Moore a story for life and is already shaping her aspirations as an adult.
+The experience has given Miracle a story that is already shaping her aspirations as an adult.

 “I want to be a doctor,” she said.
 “I want to be that kind of doctor,” she said, pointing at the emergency medical technicians.